rub/alessiorapini.me/README.md

 # alessiorapini.me

-This is a beta version of my personal portfolio.
+This is my personal portfolio.

 Built with [Gatsby](https://www.gatsbyjs.org/).